rschristopher/ischristtrue.com/src/truth.md

 A city over time will grow and move about like an amoeba
  (though we rarely think of it this way).
+Such an entity reacts to the outside world beyond its "body", with sense organs and means with which to actualize its will.
 In a secular worldview we might refer to the "emergent" patterns and behavior of such a complex system.
 But the word "emergence" is what if not consciousness?
-Such an entity reacts to the outside world beyond its "body", with sense organs and means with which to actualize its will.
-It might make demands of us, we might be mere components in this
+It might make demands of us,
+ we might participate in or
+ be mere components in this
  "emergent" consciousness --
  the same way the bacteria in your